“Protecting the Environment and Public Health in the U.S.-Mexico Border Region" (Fall 2017)

 It also highlights tangible results benefitting U.S.-Mexico border communities that 1) improve air quality; 2) provide clean and safe drinking water; 3) revitalize land and prevent contamination; and 4) enhance emergency preparedness and response.
 Although significant environmental improvements have been achieved, challenges remain.

-Note: This publication was developed under Border 2020: U.S.-Mexico Environmental Program, the most recent U.S.-Mexico binational environmental effort stemming from the La Paz Agreement signed in 1983.You may need Adobe Reader to view files on this page.
+Note: This publication was developed under Border 2020: U.S.-Mexico Environmental Program, the most recent U.S.-Mexico binational environmental effort stemming from the La Paz Agreement signed in 1983.You may need a PDF reader to view files on this page.
 See EPA’s About PDF page to learn more.

 Border 2020 Trifold Publication (English) (PDF)(5 pp, 2 MB,